tc39/proposal-partial-application/README.md

 * `bind` can only fix the leading arguments of a function.
 * `bind` requires you explicitly specify the `this` receiver.
+* You cannot easily use `bind` with a template expression or tagged template expression.
 * Arrow functions can be cumbersome when paired with the [pipeline proposal](https://github.com/gilbert/es-pipeline-operator):
   * Need to write `|> _ =>` for each step in the pipeline.
   * Unclear as to which stack frame we are in for the call to `clamp`.
 This can affect available stack space and